nagasudhirpulla/taming_python/blog/skills/basic_printing_in_python.md

 ```

 ### 'end' input to suppress new line
-use 'end' input to print function to suppress new line at the end of
+use 'end' input to print function to suppress new line for each print function call
 ```

 ```